 The intent of this strategy is to ensure that the natural and cultural values of Gros Morne National Park are protected for the benefit of current and future generations.
-Ecosystembased principles will govern all park management decisions, thereby maintaining and improving ecological integrity and protecting the Outstanding Universal Value of this UNESCO World Heritage Site.
-Collaborative approaches with Indigenous partners, academic institutions and local communities in conservation and research will lead to an improved understanding of stressors on the national park's ecosystems.
+Maintaining and improving ecological integrity and protecting the Outstanding Universal Value for which this site was inscribed on the UNESCO World Heritage List will govern all park management decisions.
+Collaborative approaches with Indigenous partners, academic institutions and local communities in conservation and research will lead to an improved understanding of stressors on the ecosystems in the national park.
 This improved knowledge and environmental stewardship will position the national park as a key contributor to the health of the Gros Morne region.

-1 UNESCO: United Nations Educational, Scientific and Cultural Organization
+&lt;sup>1 UNESCO: United Nations Educational, Scientific and Cultural Organization